cyber3pxVA/ai-information-primer/README.md

 ## 🤝 Contributing

-This website is part of the Department of Veterans Affairs AI education initiative.
+This website is part of the Specialty Care Medicine AI education initiative.
 To contribute:

-1. Follow VA development guidelines
+1. Follow healthcare system development guidelines
 2. Ensure all content is appropriate for educational use
 3. Maintain accessibility standards
 4. Test across different devices and browsers